-Our fixed maturity investment portfolio is exposed to potential losses arising from the diminished creditworthiness of issuers of bonds.
+Our fixed maturity investment portfolio is exposed to potential losses arising from the diminished creditworthiness of issuers of bonds as well as third party counterparties such as custodians.
 Our investment portfolio is managed by external investment managers in accordance with investment guidelines.
 We limit credit risk through diversification and issuer exposure limits graded by ratings and, with respect to custodians, contractual and other legal remedies.
-Excluding government and agency securities, we limit our concentration of credit risk to any single corporate issuer to 1% of our investment grade fixed maturities portfolio for securities rated A- or above and less than 1% of our investment grade fixed maturities portfolio for securities rated below A-.
+Excluding government and agency securities, we limit our concentration of credit risk to any single corporate issuer to 1% of our investment grade fixed maturities portfolio for securities rated A- or above and less than 0.5% of our investment grade fixed maturities portfolio for securities rated below A-.